Counsellors, teachers & parents

 Find Your Fit—Post Event Activity

 Students review an occupation they’re interested in that was highlighted at the Find Your Fit event.

 Additional Teacher Resources

-Discover the 2018 WorkBC Parents’ Guide.
-This easy-to-use guide will provide you with information, guidelines and resources to support youth on their career journey.
+You can also download the 2018 WorkBC Parents’ Guide for more information, guidelines and resources to support your youth on their career journey.

 First Nations Career Resources

 Engage BC's Career Guide for Indigenous People 2018

 to help support your students or teens in their career planning journey, all the way from exploration to success on the job.
 The guide offers information on career exploration, skills training, education and funding, and self-employment.

 Job seekers will find resources on: